15 Best Scavenger Hunt Ideas in 2022 + Free Printables

 Clear template (For You!)

-5 Popular Virtual Scavenger Hunt Themes
+5 Popular Zoom Scavenger Hunt Lists for Adults

 Add a theme to your event to make it unique!
 Choose broad themes to give the chance to everyone to participate.
 From food items to nature, there are many easy ways to create a list of online treasure hunt items.
 Here are some of our favourite Zoom scavenger hunt themes and tips on how to make them fun!